-Proposed maximum Title of each class of securities to be registered aggregate offering price(3)(4) Amount of registration fee(5) Title of each class of securities to be registered price(5)(4) iee(5) Ordinary Shares, nominal value £0.01 per share(1)(2) \$ \$
+Proposed maximum aggregate offering Amount of registration Title of each class of securities to be registered price(3)(4) fee(5) Ordinary Shares, nominal value £0.01 per share(1)(2) \$ \$

-- (1) These ordinary shares are represented by American Depositary Shares, or ADSs, each of which represents - ordinary shares of the registrant. - (2) ADSs issuable on deposit of the ordinary shares registered hereby will be registered pursuant to a separate registration statement on Form F-6 (File No.: 333-). - (3) Estimated solely for the purpose of determining the amount of the registration fee in accordance with Rule 457(o) of the Securities Act of 1933, as amended. - (4) Includes the aggregate offering price of additional ordinary shares represented by ADSs that the underwriters may purchase pursuant to an option to purchase additional shares solely to cover over-allotments, if any. - (5) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.
+(1) These ordinary shares are represented by American Depositary Shares, or ADSs, each of which represents ordinary shares of the registrant.

+ADSs issuable on deposit of the ordinary shares registered hereby will be registered pursuant to a separate registration statement on Form F-6 (File No.: 333-).

+(3) Estimated solely for the purpose of determining the amount of the registration fee in accordance with Rule 457(o) of the Securities Act of 1933, as amended.

+(4) Includes the aggregate offering price of additional ordinary shares represented by ADSs that the underwriters may purchase pursuant to an option to purchase additional shares solely to cover over-allotments, if any.

+(5) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.